MarkoBosnjakBosa/Curriculum_Vitae/README.md

 Features:
 REST API by using Express.js
 Webpack and React
-Login system by using JsonWebToken
+Login system by using JSONWebToken
 Authentication through Bearer tokens (middleware)
 Two-factor authentication by using Speakeasy and QRCode
 Password encryption by using Bcrypt.js